 As a part of living on-campus, Residence Life also helps to teach valuable life skills such as communication and conflict mediation.
 We encourage residents to work out their own problems, just like you would encourage your children to work out their problems with a sibling.
 If they haven’t already talked to their roommate, encourage that.
 If they are uncomfortable going it alone, have them approach their RA or Residence Life Coordinator.
 Those staff members are specifically trained to help sort out typical roommate problems and can help them achieve a win-win solution to their disagreements.

-New for 2014-2015, UWM will no longer cancel your classes for non-payment.
-However, to prevent a Late Payment Fee and to be eligible for the Installment Payment Plan, you must pay any charges that are past due from prior terms, plus at least $100 toward Fall 2014 charges by September 2.
+UWM no longer withdraws a student for non-payment during the active term.
+However, to prevent a Late Payment Fee and to be eligible for the Installment Payment Plan, you must pay any charges that are past due from prior terms, plus at least $100 toward semester charges.
 (Note: PAWS payments apply to the oldest charges first on your account.)